 1. In each school, two classrooms were observed.
-Classes observed were based on type of school:
+Classes observed l were based c on type of school:

-Type of school Grades observed Subject observed Primary school (schools from class 1 to 5) 2 and 4 Hindi (language) and Maths Middle school (schools from class 6 to 8) 6 and 8 Hindi (language) and Maths Secondary schools (schools from 9 to 12) 9 Hindi (language) and Maths
+Type of school Grades observed Subject observed Primary school (schools from class 1 to 5) 2 and 4 Hindi (language) and Maths Middle school (schools from class 6 to 8) 6 and 8 Hindi (language) and Maths Secondary schools (schools from 9 to 12) 9 Hindi (language) and Maths 、 ,

 - 2. For primary and middle schools, the selection of the combination of class and subject was done randomly by the research staff (who also ensured that equal number of classsubject combinations existed).
 In each school only teachers teaching the subject regularly to the class in the academic year 2015-16 were observed.
 No substitute teachers were observed.
 Up to a maximum of three visits were made to complete the classroom observation.
 In some schools, the same teacher was observed twice as they taught both subjects to be observed.
 Each classroom was observed for a maximum of 1 hour.
 If the teacher had already started teaching (10 minutes of class starting), survey staff revisited the school but did not enter midway during the class. - 3.
 Staff was trained through in-class training (by using classroom videos) as well as field practice by visiting government schools. - 4.
 Percentage of time spent on task: During observation, survey staff also noted down time spent on different activities by the teacher.
-The time spent was not exact but recorded in ranges: - (a) Activity not conducted - (b) Less than 25% time spent on the activity - (c) More than 25% but less than 50% time spent on the activity - (d) More than 50% but less than 75% time spent on the activity - (e) More than 75% time spent on the activity
+The time spent was not exact but recorded in ranges: - (a) Activity not conducted - (b) Less than 25% time spent on the activity - (c) More than 25% but less than 50% time spent on the activity - (d) More than 50% but less than 75% time spent on the activity - (e) More than 75% time spent on the activity selection.
+In the review, survey staff looked for whether the copy had been checked, and if checked the nature of feedback provided.